 3 points = 40

-If at any point during the game both players have the same number of points we use All when calling the score e.g. Love all, 15 all and 30 all.
-40 all in tennis is called Deuce.
+If at any point during the game both players have the same number of points we use All when calling the score e.g. Love all, 15 all, 30 all, 40 all with 40 all also know as Deuce.

 If for example, Player A is 40 love up then they will have 3 chances to win the game by winning a point.

 If they fail to win any of the next 3 points, it will go to deuce and they will now require two points in a row to win the game.

 If players are at deuce and one of them wins the next point, then the server will call the score as either “my advantage” or “your advantage” depending on who won the last point.

-If the player with the advantage loses the next point then it goes back to deuce.
-This will continue until one of the players wins two points in a row.
+If the player with the advantage loses the next point then it goes back to deuce and this will continue until one of the players wins two points in a row.